beginning of content

 Caring for someone with a mental illness might mean:

 Recovery from mental illness can be a long process.
-Depending on their stage of treatment and recovery, people with mental illness may experience fluctuations (ups and downs) in their:
+It's not always straight forward.
+People with mental illness may experience fluctuations (ups and downs) in their:

 It's normal for your role and feelings to change depending on their state of health.

 Mental illness can make even the smallest tasks feel impossible.
-When caring for a person with mental illness, you may take on responsibilities and tasks that they did previously.
+When caring for a person with mental illness, you may take on responsibilities that they may have been capable of themselves, if they were not experiencing mental health problems.

 What do I need to know about the person's mental illness?